Earth’s shape has been measured many times. It’s curvy.

 - First photograph of the curve of the horizon

-If the earth is a sphere vertical lines must diverge.
+If the earth is a sphere vertical lines must diverge: Reciprocal Zenith Angles.

-- The Maine Surveyor, a licensed geodetic surveyor used two theodolites to precisely test for the divergence of vertical lines.
+- The Maine Surveyor, a licensed geodetic surveyor used two stations to precisely test for the divergence of vertical lines.

 - Jesse Kozlowski, a licensed geodetic surveyor measured the divergence of plumb lines over one mile.